xinhuang/xinhuang.github.com/data/posts/2013-10-04-how-to-config-goagent-for-sbt.md

-"title": "How to Config GoAgent For SBT"
-"tags": ["HowTo", "GoAgent", "SBT"]
+title = "How to Config GoAgent For SBT" tags = ["HowTo", "GoAgent", "SBT"] layout = "post"
-"layout": "post"
 ---

 ## Proxy Setting For SBT